andornaut/spidernotes-gae/README.md

 SpiderNotes - Google App Engine
 ===============================

-SpiderNotes is a Google Chrome Extension that enables you to:
+SpiderNotes is a Google Chrome Extension that lets you:

 * Conveniently take notes while you browse the web.
 * Know when your notes link to the websites that you visit.
 * Encrypt your notes for better privacy.
 * Access your notes from multiple devices.

 This repository is for the Google App Engine component of the [SpiderNotes Google Chrome Extension][download].
 The [client-side component][spidernotes-chrome] is hosted in a separate repository.